embeddable-java-web-framework Svelte Themes

 In contrast, most of the lightweight web frameworks focus on being a bare metal web server serving HTML and JSON.
 They don't provide support for any frontend framework like React or Svelte; you would have to do it yourself.
 This is exactly what EJWF provides.

-Initially, EJWF was built as a foundation for Backdoor, an embeddable sidecar-style JVM-based database administration tool, where you can embed it into your larger application like SpringBoot or PlayFramework.
+Initially, EJWF was built as a foundation for Backdoor, a self-hosted database querying and editing tool, where you can embed it into your larger application like SpringBoot or PlayFramework.

 How to develop